Installing ONLYOFFICE Workspace Community using additional script parameters

 -jwt, --jwtsecretSetting for the JWT secret key

-This parameter allows to specify your own JWT secret key when installing ONLYOFFICE Workspace.
+This parameter allows you to specify a custom JWT secret key when installing ONLYOFFICE Workspace Community.
 The secret key is used to sign the JSON web token and validate the token upon the request to ONLYOFFICE Docs.

 This parameter is written to the following configuration files (the paths are specified within containers):